2018 American League Championship Series: Game 1

-Three time All-Star and two time World Series Champion Kevin Youkilis threw out the ceremonial first pitch for the Red Sox.
+Three-time All-Star and two-time World Series Champion Kevin Youkilis threw out the ceremonial first pitch for the Red Sox.
 The Astros struck first on a George Springer two-run single in the top of the second off of an erratic Chris Sale, eventually ending Sale's night after four innings.
 Verlander cruised through four innings before running into trouble in the fifth, walking Mitch Moreland with the bases loaded and allowing Jackie Bradley Jr. to score on a wild pitch to even the score at two.
 Verlander struck out Andrew Benintendi on a controversial called strike that resulted in Red Sox manager Alex Cora getting ejected in between innings.
 The Astros responded in the top of the sixth with a two-out RBI single by Carlos Correa after Joe Kelly hit Alex Bregman with a pitch and Yuli Gurriel reached on a fielding error by Eduardo Núñez.
 Verlander came back to retire the side in order in the sixth.
 The Astros and Red Sox would trade zeroes until the top of the ninth inning which was led off by a Josh Reddick home run off of Brandon Workman.
-Workman then, after getting an out, walked José Altuve and Alex Bregman before Yuli Gurriel hit a three-run home run to blow the game open at 7–2.
+Workman then, after getting an out, walked Jose Altuve and Alex Bregman before Yuli Gurriel hit a three-run home run to blow the game open at 7–2.
 The Red Sox ended the night having walked 10 Astros hitters and hitting three more.
 Collin McHugh came in to finish the game off and give the Astros a loud 1–0 lead in the series.